Angel Mendivil Perez v. United States, et al., 4:21-cv-00051-JEM (D. Ariz., filed Feb. 4, 2021)

 On February 7, 2019, Alex Mendivil Perez, a U.S. citizen who was then 21 years old, was shot in the head by a Customs and Border Protection (CBP) officer while attempting to exit the U.S. into Mexico through the Nogales port of entry.
 At around 7 p.m. that day, Mr. Mendivil arrived at the border crossing driving a pickup truck with a passenger.
 CBP officers approached his truck, which had license plates registered to a different vehicle, and questioned him.
 During the questioning, Mr. Mendivil accelerated towards Mexico.
 As Mr. Mendivil drove away, an unknown CBP officer shot Mr. Mendivil in the head through the back window of his car.
 Though Mr. Mendivil was so gravely injured that he was believed dead at the scene of his shooting, he survived with permanent injuries, including brain damage.

 In February 2021, Mr. Mendivil filed suit against the United States and the unknown CBP officer alleging claims under the Federal Tort Claims Act as well as violations of his Fourth and Fifth Amendment rights.
 Plaintiff filed an amended complaint on August 13, 2021, and Defendants filed their answer on August 24, 2021.
-The case is now in discovery.
+Discovery is currently underway, and extended to April 28, 2023.
+Dispositive motions are due on May 26, 2023.

 Counsel: Risner & Graham